 Despite boasting 885 sq km of untamed evergreen jungle and some of the oldest karst peaks in Asia, neither is surprisingly the main draw at Phong Nha-Ke Bang National Park.
 That privilege goes to the stunning caves and underground rivers that vein the land beneath.

-The park was recognised by UNESCO long before Hang Son Doong, a 5km-long cavern so big you could fit a skyscaper inside, was named the world’s largest cave.
+The park was recognised by UNESCO long before Hang Son Doong, a 5km-long cavern so big you could fit a skyscraper inside, was named the world’s largest cave.
 That was opened to visitors in 2013, although guided trips into its gaping limestone maw are still in their infancy.
 More caves are being found all the time, and only last year the glistening underground stalagmite field of newly discovered Hang Va became the latest to receive tours.
-Tourist boats, the mouth of Phong Nha cave with underground river (Dreamstime)

 Far easier to get to is Paradise Cave, with buggies shepherding crowds from the nearby village of Son Trach – a good base for visiting the park.
 Inside, enormous stalactites bear down from a ceiling that extends for 31km, but go early to beat the crowds.
 Alternatively, head to the Dark Cave, which requires a kayak trip upriver.
 Once inside, slip into its mud pool before cleaning off with a swim in an underground lake.

-Just a handful of operators run trips, and in many ways it’s a blessing.
+Just a handful of operators run trips, and in many ways, it’s a blessing.
 Despite UNESCO recognition in 1993, the park remains largely off the radar – though its reputation is growing.
 During peak months, the horizon barely ripples with small vessels as you inherit 1,300 sq km of crystal-blue water and atoll reef to yourself.
-Remote ranger station on tubbataha reefs in the sulu sea (Dreamstime)

-Flights connect Manila to Puerto Princesa (1.5hrs).
+Getting there: Flights connect Manila to Puerto Princesa (one and a half hours).
 The reef is 10 hours away via a ‘liveaboard’ boat; book far in advance.
-LIKE THIS?
-TRY…

 There are few better symbols of patience than the rice terraces of the Philippine Cordilleras.
 For over 2,000 years farmers have sculpted the paddies of Ifugao Province to the lee of the mountains, contouring them cloudwards (at a height of over 1,000m in places) and carving each shelf by hand in history’s greatest ever feat of slow-engineering.

-Buses connect Manilla to Banaue (around 9hrs).
-LIKE THIS?
-TRY…
+Getting there: Buses connect Manilla to Banaue (around nine hours).

-Chocolate Hills, Bohol, Philippines – more curiously sculpted landscape, albeit at nature’s behest.
-These 1,200-plus grassy hillocks stretch over 50 sq km and toast a rich, chocolately brown in the dry months.
+Also try: Chocolate Hills, Bohol, Philippines – more curiously sculpted landscape, albeit at nature’s behest.
+These 1,200-plus grassy hillocks stretch over 50 sq km and toast a rich, chocolatey brown in the dry months.

 Kinabalu is that rare thing in Borneo: a national park better known for its flora than its fauna.
 You’d be hard-pressed to spot its elusive resident orangutans or tarsiers; much easier to see are the park’s 5,000 varieties of vascular plant, from the gigantic, insect-devouring nepenthes rajah to the ultra-rare Rothschild slipper orchid – best seen in bloom around late April.

 No prizes go to the first one to spy the largest mountain in South-East Asia.
 The towering granite peak of Gunung Kinabalu (4,095m) dominates the 750 sq km of rainforest carpeting the valley below.
-You’ll need to bag permits and on-site accommodation to make the tough 8.5km trek to its summit; along the way look out for the 1,800m-deep Low’s Gully, home to one of the highest via ferrata in the world.
-Mount Kinabalu (Dreamstime)
+You’ll need to bag permits and on-site accommodation to make the tough eight and a half kilometre trek to its summit; along the way look out for the 1,800m-deep Low’s Gully, home to one of the highest via ferrata in the world.

 The gully splits the summit and originally led explorers to wrongly conclude that Kinabalu was a volcano.
-It is in fact a giant plug of molten rock that pushed its way to the surface and is slowly growing at a rate of 5mm per year.
+It is, in fact, a giant plug of molten rock that pushed its way to the surface and is slowly growing at a rate of five millimetres per year.
 So, every time you reach the summit, you’ve climbed slightly higher than anyone else before you.
-SEE THIS SITE:

-Daily flight connects Kuala Lumpur to Kota Kinabalu (2.5hr).
-Buses go from Padang Merdeka bus station to the park (2hr).
-LIKE THIS?
-TRY…
+Getting there: Daily flight connects Kuala Lumpur to Kota Kinabalu (two and a half hours).
+Buses go from Padang Merdeka bus station to the park (two hours).

 The 25,000 sq km of dense rainforest blanketing the island of Sumatra is the only UNESCO site in South-East Asia to make the endangered list.
 Encroaching loggers and poachers threaten an eco-system already hit hard, and many predict that, given its rate of decline, most of its rainforest will disappear over the next 20 years.